fl101/awardfares-blog/_posts/2023-04-28-new-programs-and-features.md

 ## Improved Frequent Flyer Program Picker

-The Frequent Flyer Program (FFP) field is now a primary search field, which makes it easier to interact with an more clear when performing searches, as we grow into more frequent flyer programs.
+The Frequent Flyer Program (FFP) field is now a primary search field, which makes it easier to interact with, and more clear when performing searches, as we grow into more frequent flyer programs.
 Users can still perform searches across program, just as before, by tapping on the drop-down menu and adding those.

  <img src="/assets/img/new-programs-and-features-apr-2023/new-features-3a.webp" alt="New frequent flyer program picker on AwardFares" />

 The FFP selection is required, unless performing a broad search (e.g. [Europe-Asia](https://awardfares.com/search?zone:Europe.continent:AS.)).
 By the way, AwardFares will remember your selection for your next session, so there’s no need to re-select the programs on new sessions.

-Gold members can search **up to two programs** at a time, and **unlimited** programs for Diamond members.
+As AwardFares incorporates more features, we are also slightly adjusting what's included in our Gold and Diamond tiers.
+From now on, Gold members will be able to search **up to two programs** at a time, and Diamond members will get to search **unlimited** programs simultaneously.

 <img src="/assets/img/new-programs-and-features-apr-2023/new-features-3b.webp" alt="Search limits on AwardFares Gold and Diamond (April 2023)." />